-Revenue from Teva for the years ended December 31, 2013, 2012 and 2011 was \$29.9 million, \$20.1 million and \$5.5 million, respectively.
-Of the December 31, 2013 amounts receivable balance of \$8.7 million, \$8.6 million represents unbilled expense reimbursements from Teva, for which we bill quarterly in arrears.
+Revenue from Teva for the years ended December 31, 2014, 2013 and 2012 was \$27.1 million, \$29.9 million and \$20.1 million, respectively.
+All of the December 31, 2014 amount receivable balance of \$5.7 million represents unbilled expense reimbursements from Teva, for which we bill quarterly in arrears.
 Consequently, we are exposed to a significant concentration of credit risk.
-Revenue earned in 2013 consists of reimbursable clinical trial, manufacturing and preclinical costs incurred by us under the Amended Clinical Development Plan.
+Revenue earned in 2014 and 2013 consists of reimbursable clinical trial, manufacturing and preclinical costs incurred by us under the Amended Clinical Development Plan.
 Revenue earned in 2012 consisted primarily of the recognition of the remaining balance of Deferred Collaboration Revenue as well as reimbursable clinical trial, manufacturing and preclinical costs incurred by us.
-Revenue earned in 2011 consisted solely of the recognition of Deferred Collaboration Revenue.